Shank7069/ML-Project/README.md

 ### Employee Left Prediction
 For safe and secure lending experience, it's important to analyze the past data.
-In this project, a deep learning model is built to predict the chance of employee churn or not using the historical data.
+In this project, a machine learning model is built to predict the chance of employee churn or not using the historical data.
 This dataset is highly imbalanced and includes a lot of features that make this problem more challenging.

 ### Objective: